benjamonnguyen/journee/README.md

 ## TODO
 - [D] Encrypt journal content with server-side key
 - [A] Impl cursor to go to next/prev date with content
+- [A] Autosave
+- [ ] Use datepicker lib for customizability
+- [B] Prevent going into the future (max date)
 - [ ] On get persist hash clientside, on update check hash against server data to resolve conflicts
+- [ ] Local capable journal textarea persisted to local storage

 - Impl signup
 - Impl forgot password?